gnicol/GitSwarm/perforce_swarm/doc-ee/workflow/helix_mirroring/disable.md

 Once Helix Mirroring has been [enabled](enable.md), it can be disabled.
 When disabled, the Git Fusion [configuration](configuration.md) remains in the `/etc/gitswarm/gitswarm.rb` file.
-Projects that have disabled Helix Mirroring should display 'Previously mirrored in Helix'.
+Projects that have disabled Helix Mirroring should display 'Not mirrored in Helix'.

 > **Note:** Your GitSwarm EE user account must either be an admin account,
 > or you must have at least master-level permissions for the project on